The future of electric cars

 We’ve seen a major uptick in new car EV offerings from traditional brands over the past 2 years, including models from Ford (Mustang Mach E), General Motors (Cadillac Lyriq), Hyundai (Ioniq 5), Mercedes-Benz (EQS), and Porsche (Taycan).
 We’ve also seen startups like Lucid (Air) and Rivian (R1T) release their first production models, while both traditional and start-up brands assure us more are on the way.

-Let’s take a look at what the next 12-24 months looks like for future electric cars.
+Let’s take a look at what the next 12-24 months look like for future electric cars.

 Acura Precision EV